sbaker-dev/weightGIS/Example/README.md

 sub-unit population.
 As an extension, it will also show you how to fix problems that might occur from multiple changes occurring to a region that you do not directly observe.

-## 2A Place Reference
+## 2 Place Reference
 If your dataset has multiple levels, you will probably wish to create a unique place reference over time.
-In our data set we only have data a single level that has been pre-formatted.
-However, weighted data requires that all names for a single district be standardised so you may need to learn how to do this for your own data-sets.
-This will walk you through a hypothetical on how to do it.
+Even if your data set does not, you will need to go through this step as the output file is required in the next one.
+However, given our data set is only at a single level, the output that is used in the next steps will not be generate from this in this case.

 ###### todo we need to move Formatting into weightGIS

 ## 3 Weighting external data